CRA and US LLCs: The Tax Classification Trap Canadians Face

 - The LLC earns income from US or global clients

-- The income is attributed directly to the owner as if the LLC did not exist
+- All of it is attributed directly to the owner, as if the LLC didn't exist

-- If the income is connected to a US trade or business, the owner files Form 1040-NR and pays US federal tax on that income at graduated individual rates (10-37%)
+- Income connected to a US trade or business goes on Form 1040-NR, taxed at graduated rates (10-37%)

-- If the income is not effectively connected to a US trade or business (e.g., the Canadian operates entirely from Canada with no US presence), there may be no US income tax at all — only the reporting obligation via Form 5472 remains
+- Income not effectively connected to a US trade or business (founder operates entirely from Canada, no US presence) may not trigger US income tax at all.
+Only the Form 5472 reporting obligation remains

 From the CRA perspective, the same Canadian resident:

-- The CRA sees a US LLC as a separate foreign entity — it does not recognize the "disregarded entity" classification
+- The CRA sees a US LLC as a separate foreign entity.
+It doesn't recognize the "disregarded entity" classification at all

 - The LLC's income is treated as income of a foreign corporation owned by a Canadian resident

-- If the income qualifies as Foreign Accrual Property Income (FAPI), it is taxed in the Canadian owner's hands immediately, at the owner's marginal rate, regardless of whether the income was distributed
+- If the income qualifies as Foreign Accrual Property Income (FAPI), it gets taxed in the Canadian owner's hands immediately, at full marginal rates, whether or not the money was distributed

-- Foreign tax credits for US taxes paid do not offset cleanly because the income categories do not match between the two systems
+- Foreign tax credits for US taxes paid don't offset cleanly because the income categories don't match between the two systems

-The core problem: the IRS says "this income belongs to you personally," while the CRA says "this income belongs to a foreign corporation you control."
-Both countries tax it, and the foreign tax credit mechanism — designed to prevent double taxation — breaks down because the two countries are not taxing the same thing in the same category.
+The IRS says "this income belongs to you personally."
+The CRA says "this income belongs to a foreign corporation you control."
+Both countries tax it.
+The foreign tax credit mechanism breaks down because they're not taxing the same thing in the same category.

 Worked example: $100,000 USD through a Wyoming LLC

-A Canadian SaaS founder living in Toronto forms a Wyoming SMLLC, earns $100,000 USD in consulting revenue from US clients, and operates from Canada.
-The US taxes the income as effectively connected income on Form 1040-NR.
+Say a Canadian SaaS founder in Toronto forms a Wyoming SMLLC and earns $100,000 USD in consulting revenue from US clients while working from Canada.
+The US taxes it as effectively connected income on Form 1040-NR.
 Canada taxes it as FAPI through the controlled foreign affiliate rules.
-The foreign tax credit mismatch produces an effective combined rate of approximately 55-73%, depending on the province and how the CRA classifies the specific income streams.
+The credit mismatch pushes the effective combined rate to roughly 55-73%, depending on province and how the CRA classifies each income stream.

 US tax treatment